insidethehearts/MouseAntiAFK/README.md

 ###### :label: How to contact me?
 You can write to me with any question
+If you find a bug, an oversight, or want to suggest your ideas for implementation, please report it in [Issues](https://github.com/insidethehearts/MouseAntiAFK/issues)
 - [https://vk.com/therimuru](https://vk.com/therimuru) <br/>
 - [https://t.me/insidethehearts](https://t.me/insidethehearts) <br/>